pss959/EasyMaker3D/PublicDoc/docs/Tutorials/TreePanel.rst

 The Tree Panel
 --------------

-XXXX
+The :ref:`Tree Panel<ug-tree-panel>` on the back wall shows information about the current session and provides some interactive features.

-.. incvideo:: TreePanel ../videos/TreePanel/TreePanel.mp4 80% center
+.. incvideo:: TreePanel